-A leg ulcer is an open wound that does not heal properly due to poor blood flow.
-While anyone can develop a leg ulcer, they are particularly common in women.
-Early diagnosis and treatment are key.
-With the right medical intervention, you can prevent complications and improve circulation, reducing the risk of future ulcers.
+A leg ulcer is an open sore that fails to heal normally due to limited blood flow.
+Although anyone can develop a leg ulcer, they occur more frequently in women and individuals with underlying vascular conditions.
+Early diagnosis and treatment make a crucial difference.
+With timely care, improved circulation, and proper wound management, you can avoid complications and lower your risk of future ulcers.

 Leg ulcers are open wounds that develop when blood circulation is compromised.
 They often cause discomfort, but if nerve damage is present—such as in diabetes—you may not feel pain.
 Early detection is key to preventing infection and promoting healing.
 Look out for these common symptoms: